wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-authentication/includes/enforce-multi-factor-authentication.md

 Multi-factor authentication (MFA) is a process where users are prompted during a sign-on event for additional forms of identification.
 This prompt could be to enter a code they receive on their cellphone or provide a fingerprint scan.
 Requiring a second form of authentication increases security since this additional authentication factor is far more difficult for an attacker to obtain or duplicate than a password.

 Traditionally, Azure MFA would be enabled “per user.”
 In a per user environment, users enabled for MFA are prompted each time they sign into an application (except on a trusted network).
-This results in a poor user experience, because it doesn’t consider any other factors – such as device type, sign-on behavior, or client application.
+This results in a poor user experience, because it doesn't consider any other factors – such as device type, sign-on behavior, or client application.

 A better way is to enable and use Azure MFA is with Conditional Access policies.
 Conditional Access lets you create and define policies that react to sign-on events and request additional actions before a user is granted access to an application or service.
 Azure MFA and Conditional Access policies give you the flexibility to enable MFA for users during specific sign-on events.